waynodiablo/Oystercard/further_javascript/further_javascript.md

 ##Github Profiles

-This week's project is to create a simple Github Profile app purely in JavaScript that grabs data from the [Github API](https://developer.github.com/v3/) in order to display a specified users avatar, number of followers and number of repos.
+This week's project is to create a simple GitHub Profile app purely in JavaScript that grabs data from the [Github API](https://developer.github.com/v3/) in order to display a specified users avatar, number of followers and number of repos.

-The project will involve using JavaScript to consume data available from third parties over the network (e.g. Github API data accessed via Ajax) and using more advanced JavaScript Model View Controller (MVC) frameworks such as AngularJS.
+The project will involve using JavaScript to consume data available from third parties over the network (e.g. GitHub API data accessed via Ajax) and using more advanced JavaScript Model View Controller (MVC) frameworks such as AngularJS.

 The project will need to be deployed to Heroku, and the choice of back-end server is up to you: Node for the brave, Ruby for the stable.